 Depends.
 You can follow this link that will give you ideas and recipes you can use next time you’re standing next to espresso vodka.

 What’s your favorite coffee cocktail?
+Did you enjoy our alcohol coffee drinks to make at home?
 Let me know below!